Looking for gap year ideas and solutions? Take our quiz to find out more.

 Gap Year Advice

-Here is a sample itinerary of what you might get up to:
+Here is a sample plan of what you might get up to:

 There’s so much to love about Asia, the largest continent certainly has something for everyone, and it’s a gap year backpacker’s dream.
-With cheap accommodation, cheap food, and cheap travel, what’s not to love.
+With affordable accommodation, food and travel, what’s not to love?
 So where to start to plan the best gap year travel route in Asia...

 Gap year travel route in Cambodia